2024-databases-bereacollege/project-milestones/README.md

 ## Entity Names and Definitions

 Neighbors: a houseless person who seeks UP for support.
 They can be classified as emergency housed (e.g. a person sleeps in someone’s house), underhoused (they may have a shelter, but it is not optimal. e.g. a shed or trailer without access to electricity or water, or similar precarious situations).
-Attributes: NeighborID, FirstName, LastName, Date of Birth, Contact Information (phone, email), Mailing Address, Services Accessed (list of service IDs), HasStateId, HasPet.
+Attributes: NeighborID, FirstName, LastName, Date of Birth, phone, email HasStateId (bool), HasPet (bool), location.

-Visit Services: the relationship between partner organization, UP, and the neighbor registered on Visit Record
+Volunteer: a person who works at UP initiative and can or cannot have access to records.
+Attributes: VolunteerID, FirstName, LastName, Email, Phone, HasRecordAccess (bool)

+Visit Service: in order to catalog what activities UP is doing, the visit service registers what specific unique work was done to the Neighbor in consultation.
-Attributes: ServiceOrder, PartnerName, NeighborId, VolunteerId, DateService, Description.
+Attributes: ServiceOrder, description, RecordID (foreignKey)

-Service Records: history of services provided throughout the work.
+Visit Record: history of services provided per day to different neighbors.
-Attributes: RecordID, ServiceOrder, Date, Time.
+Attributes: RecordID, Service_Order (foreign key), NeighborID (foreign Key), VolunteerID (Foreign Key)

 Partner Organizations: organization that assist UP on their mission.
 Attributes: PartnerName, ServiceType, ContactPerson, Email, Phone, DateofStart.